Showing posts with label speakers. Show all posts

 Smith Chapel C.M.E Church

-On this site in 1871 former slaves constructed one of the first churches and schools for African Americans in Moulton.
+In 1871, former slaves constructed one of the first churches and schools for African Americans in Moulton on this site.
 The Colored Methodist purchased most of the materials used for the building.
 Mr. and Mrs. Isaac Nabors Owen gave land for the Colored Baptist and Colored Methodist Church and School Moulton.
 The congregations worshipped together until 1874.
-The church is named in honor of Rev. Andrew Smith, a former pastor.
+The church is named after Rev. Andrew Smith, a former pastor.

 Our next stop was a guided tour of Smith Chapel led by Caroline Fletcher.

-At the Moulton Cemetery Cindy Praetor, Alicia Carpenter, and Beth Garner (who were dressed in the period) gave a talk about the tombstone they were standing next to)
+At the Moulton Cemetery, Cindy Praetor, Alicia Carpenter, and Beth Garner (who were dressed in the period) gave a talk about the tombstone they were standing next to)

 Mollie, James & Lucy Downing